mdn/content/files/en-us/web/api/webvtt_api/index.md

 {{DefaultAPISidebar("WebVTT")}}

-**Web Video Text Tracks** (**WebVTT**) are text tracks that can be used to provide specific text "cues" that is time-aligned with other media, such as video or audio tracks.
+**Web Video Text Tracks** (**WebVTT**) are text tracks that can be used to provide specific text "cues" that are time-aligned with other media, such as video or audio tracks.
 They are primarily used for displaying video subtitles or captions that overlay with video content, but they can also be used to provide chapter information for easier navigation, audio descriptions, and generally any other form of metadata that needs to be time-aligned with audio or video content.

 ## Concepts and usage